pkozuchowski/Apex-Opensource-Library/docs/SchemaConstants.md

         return cache.get(name);
     }

-    //example of lazy evaluation and caching in static map, but Platform Cache would be much better and more performant private static Map<String, Profile> cache = new Map<String, Profile>();
+    // Example of lazy evaluation and caching in static map,
+    // but Platform Cache would be much better and more performant. private static Map<String, Profile> cache = new Map<String, Profile>();
     static {
         for (Profile p : [SELECT Id, Name FROM Profile]) {